Apply

 • student feedback opportunities

-• complaints resolution
+• complaints resolution.

-‘Download Emergency+ a free app developed by Australia’s emergency services and their Government and industry partners.
-The app helps you to call the right number at the right time anywhere in Australia in case of an emergency.
-Save the app that could save your life.
+Download the Emergency+ free app developed by Australia’s emergency services and their Government and industry partners.
+The app helps you call the right number at the right time anywhere in Australia in case of an emergency.

 International students undertaking formal studies in Australia must obtain Overseas Student Health Cover (OSHC).